raviza22/cypress-api-testing/README.md

-# Web Testing using Cypress
+# API Testing using Cypress

 ## Dependencies